Gremlinq/ExRam.Gremlinq/README.md

 ## Acknowledgements

-The graphic on top of this page is a trademark of the Apache Software Foundation/Apache TinkerPop.
+The 'Gremlin'-graphic used in this project's logo on top of this page is a trademark of the Apache Software Foundation/Apache TinkerPop.